JOB POSTING: Fostering Change Campaign Organizer

 About the job:

-You’ll get to be part of a dynamic campaign that supports a BC child welfare advocacy movement.
-We believe youth voices should be centered in policy conversations, and that often more is required to make systemic change.
-We mobilize public pressure and demonstrate public support of a more comprehensive and universal system.
+Alongside the Campaign Organizer and the First Call team, you’ll get to be part of a dynamic campaign that supports a BC child welfare advocacy movement that is youth-driven and focused on improving government policies that affect youth in and from care.
+We mobilize public pressure and demonstrate public support for a more comprehensive and universal system of supports for youth transitioning out of care.
 You’ll help:

 - Support Fostering Change’s volunteer team (Fostering Change Community Organizers) with facilitation and one-to-one support

-- Collaborate with the campaign’s co-organizer to strategize and problem solve on the campaign issues and group
+- Collaborate with the campaign’s co-organizer on strategy and problem solving in advocacy and group activities

-- Liaise with government and other stakeholders on project activities and goals
+- Liaise with government and other community members about campaign activities and goals

-- Support the campaign with outreach and communications
+- Support with online and offline outreach and communications

 - Build partnerships with other organizations and individuals within the care community